-Detox, in general, lasts 5-7 days and is provided at a specialized substance abuse treatment facility that can offer mental health and medical support.
+Detox, in general, lasts 5-7 days and is provided at a specialized addiction treatment facility that can offer mental health and medical support.

 Since no two people are exactly alike, detox may be shorter or longer for different people, depending on their specific circumstances and needs.
-Detox is intended to help an individual reach a level of physical stabilization that will allow them to safely continue on into a substance abuse treatment program that will address the psychological and emotional issues that led to the substance abuse.
-Behavioral therapies are often highly beneficial in restoring emotional balance during drug abuse treatment after a level of physical stability has been obtained via detox.
+Detox is intended to help an individual reach a level of physical stabilization that will allow them to safely continue on into an addiction treatment program that will address the psychological and emotional issues that led to the substance misuse.
+Behavioral therapies are often highly beneficial in restoring emotional balance during drug misuse treatment after a level of physical stability has been obtained via detox.